dtysky/Algorithm/README.md

 18. UnionFind: a tool class to solve problems about dynamic connectivity.
 19. WeightedGraphMSTPrim: find the Minimum Spanning Tree for a weighted graph with prim algorithm.
 20. WeightedGraphMSTKruskal: find the Minimum Spanning Tree for a weighted graph with kruskal algorithm.
+21. WeightedDigraphSPDijkstra: find the shortest path for a connected weighted digraph which has no negative weight with dijkstra algorithm.
+21. WeightedDigraphSPAcyclic: find the shortest path for a weighted DAG with a simple and fast algorithm.

 ### Ruby